Skip to content

 VALUES ('app_description', '"Order management application"');

--- Set a landing page per role:
+-- Set a landing page per role (custom-page slug):

 INSERT INTO app_metadata (key, value)

-VALUES ('home_page', '{"admin": "admin-dashboard", "staff": "dashboard"}');
+VALUES ('home_page', '{"admin": "admin-dashboard", "staff": "staff-home"}');

 Per-column configuration (composite PK: schema_name + table_name + column_name, column: meta jsonb).
 Stores labels, prompts, and validation hints.
 The schema_name column defaults to 'public'.